Postponed XTERRA trail run to take place in September

 XTERRA trail run’s Malta leg, originally planned for April, will be one of the few races of the tour which will still take place after the season was halted due to the covid-19 crisis.
-The year’s event was launched on Thursday ahead of its new September 12-13 dates.
+The year’s event was launched yesterday ahead of its new September 12-13 dates.

 XTERRA Malta franchise owner Nathan Farrugia announced that despite logistic challenges, they had managed to condense a year’s programme into three months.